walkenho/walkenho.github.io/_posts/2023-04-14-excuse-me-streamlit-cloud-you-want-what.md

 1. Don't use Streamlit Cloud Community, but deploy your app somewhere else instead.

     Free options include [Hugging Face Spaces](https://huggingface.co/spaces), where you can either directly deploy a Streamlit space or you can deploy a Docker container containing your Streamlit application (if you choose the latter, remember to re-route the port!).
-More about how to make this a smooth workflow in a post to come.
+If you want to keep your repository in your GitHub, you can make this a smooth workflow by adding Hugging Face as a second remote.

 2. Do use Streamlit Cloud Community, but create an additional GitHub account exclusively for your Streamlit deployments.

     This is the option that Streamlit Developer Relations [recommends to its corporate users](https://discuss.streamlit.io/t/github-permissions-too-onerous/22094/2).
 In case you use your GitHub profile as a portfolio and therefore want to keep all of your projects together and associated to you, you can keep the development repository in your original repository and fork a copy from your deployment account, which you then proceed to deploy to Streamlit.

-Which one to prefer?
-They are both a little inconvenient, but in similar amounts, so up to you really.
-Just as long as you choose one of them and don't give Streamlit access to all your private GitHub repositories.
+Now which of these is the better option?
+I think they are both slightly inconvenient, but in equal amounts.
+Hence, chose whatever fits better into your workflow.
+As long as you don't give Streamlit Community access to all your private GitHub repositories.
+Personally, for my Meeting Organizer project, I went with latter.